 exit (or type

-reboot.
+reboot to reboot the machine.
 If the system configured properly, you will be prompted for the encrypted disk password and then you can log in as

 If You Dropped Into Emergency Shell

 I have dropped into the emergency shell many times because of the incorrect boot loader setting.
 If you are dropped into it too, don’t worry.
 You can make it right.
 First, you should read the error message carefully and Google it.
 You may find exactly the same situation and the solution for it.

 After finding a solution, or to find the cause, you need to enter